By Gwenn Voelckers

 Likewise, envisioning your life goals and committing them to writing can help you flourish and grow.

 • Cultivate.
 Good, cultivated soil promotes healthy, deep roots.
 When you add fertilizer to your garden you are rewarded with abundance.
-Adding essential ingredients to the foundation of your dream garden (and your dream life) will nourish all that follows.
+Adding essential ingredients (look over here to know about it in detail) to the foundation of your dream garden (and your dream life) will nourish all that follows.

 You can’t go wrong with good, nutritious food; a walk in nature; a good book; soothing music; or saying “yes” to a new adventure that’s been tugging at your heart.

 • Plant.
 So many choices!
 Revisit your plan and embed your carefully selected seeds or seedlings with a tender, loving touch, being careful not to overcrowd or plant more than you can manage.

 And remember: We reap what we sow, so follow your dreams.
 Plant a rose and you get a rose; plant a dandelion and you get a dandelion.
 Seed your future with healthy choices that promote well-being.

 • Weed.
 We all need room to breathe and positive space in which to blossom.
 It holds true for your garden and your life.
 Gardening is all about consistent caretaking.
 Slack off, even for a few days, and all things unwelcome show up and take root.

 Weed out the negativity and any dream-stealing toxins that contaminate your life, dash your hopes, or spoil your fun.
 When you pull out the bad, you can more easily focus on the good in your life.

 • Prune.
 When weeding is not enough, a major pruning may be just what the arborist ordered.
 A job, relationship or home that no longer satisfies or meets your needs may need a hard look.
 It may be time to pull out that pair of “life loppers.”

 • Mulch.
 Mulching keeps weeds at bay and the ground moist, and returns nutrients to the soil.
 It also adds a finishing touch.